Majestic-Eagles/CuisineControl/README.md

 Backend problems

 One of the biggest challenges in building the app was selecting and implementing the correct API.
 I searched through documentation of at least 10 API's in an attempt to find the perfect one for my situation (that was also free).
 In the end I didn't really find something that had everything I wanted, but I ended up choosing the Edamam API because it had a very good database for barcodes, as well as a good recipe search.
 The compromise was that I wasn't able to search for foods quite how I wanted to using the API.

+## Ryan's Notes

+**General Problems:**
+Most of my struggles were with the frontend of the app.
+The biggest being swipe to delete, I didn't realize that this functionality was easy to implement once you know how to do it.
+The next problem was with getting the sign in and create account button to pop up when the app loaded.
+Taylor couldn't figure out so he told me to try it and all I did different from him was putting the buttons into a view and animating the view instead of the buttons.

 ## License